-The Best Free VPNs in February 2021: Hotspot Shield, ProtonVPN, and more!
+The Best Free VPNs for all users in 2021: Hotspot Shield, ProtonVPN, and more!

-In recent years, virtual private networks have become an essential tool for people who value their internet security and privacy.
-But regardless of growing online threats, not everyone is in a position where they can spend money on a premium VPN subscription, even if those options are the best VPN that you can get.
-If you’re concerned about internet privacy and don’t have a massive budget, you’ll be happy to learn that many free VPN services are available on the market.
-While these won’t be as powerful as paid-for offerings, they’ll still do a pretty good job at keeping you safe online.
-Read on to find out the best free VPNs of 2021.
+In recent years, Virtual Private Networks have become an essential tool for people who value their internet security and privacy.
+But regardless of growing online threats, not everyone is in a position where they can spend money on a premium, paid VPN subscription, even if those options are the best VPN’s you can get.
+If you’re concerned about internet privacy and don’t have a massive budget, you’ll be happy to learn many free VPN services are available on the market.
+While these won’t be as powerful as some paid options, they’ll still do a pretty good job at keeping you safe online.

 Navigate this article: